Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-People in Santa Clara primarily live in small (one, two or no bedroom) single-family detached homes.
+People in Santa Clara primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
 Santa Clara has a mixture of owner-occupied and renter-occupied housing.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Santa Clara differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Santa Clara - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Santa Clara real estate investment or home purchase decisions.